Skip to main content

 If the declarant died during 2018, indicate the date of death.
 For this box to be enabled, you must have marked an "X" in the box that appears in the initial data capture window.

-Indicate the day, month and year of birth of the declarant and, if applicable, the spouse.
+Indicate the day, month and year of birth of the declarant and, if applicable, of the spouse.

 NIF

-The tax identification number (NIF) of the declarant and, if applicable, the spouse will be recorded.
+The tax identification number (NIF) of the declarant and, where applicable, of the spouse must be entered.

-If the declarant or spouse is disabled, they must indicate their degree of disability.
+If the declarant or spouse is disabled, he or she must indicate his or her degree of disability.

-Taxpayers whose disability has been declared judicially must indicate at least a degree of disability of 65 percent, even if they do not reach said degree.
+Taxpayers whose disability has been declared judicially must indicate a disability level of at least 65%, even if they do not reach that level.

-If during the tax period the disability situation has arisen or its degree or circumstances have changed, the code corresponding to the disability existing on the date of tax accrual will be selected (normally December 31).
+If during the tax period the disability has occurred or its degree or circumstances have changed, the code corresponding to the disability existing on the date of tax accrual (normally December 31) will be selected.

-You must select the corresponding key among the following:
+You must select the key that corresponds to the following:

-1. Disability equal to or greater than 33% and less than 65%
+1. Disability of a degree equal to or greater than 33% and less than 65%

-2. Disability of a degree equal to or greater than 33% and less than 65%, if it is proven that they need help from third parties or reduced mobility.
+2. Disability of a degree equal to or greater than 33% and less than 65%, if it is proven that the person needs help from third parties or has reduced mobility

 3. Disability equal to or greater than 65%

-4. Judicial incapacitation by sentence of civil jurisdiction.
+4. Judicial incapacity by ruling of the civil jurisdiction.